datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_06/README.md

   * **Github** access and usage
   * **Peergrade** access and usage.

-- Mentimeter [www.menti.com](https://www.menti.com): Instructions on how to join the poll will be given in class.
+- Mentimeter: Instructions on how to join the poll will be given in class.
   - Are we close to (but not in!) our comfort zone?
   - Workshop Hours -- when are the optimal hours here?